Why I Quit Product Roadmaps

 The end product is usually profoundly better than the one we imagined initially (see this post for an explanation why).

 Because step-projects are so small we avoid all the nasty side effects of long projects and we are able to test many more ideas in parallel with lower investment and with quicker learning.
 Ideas that don’t work get dropped early, ideas that work get more investment.
 No need for pitching or politics.
 The ability come up with an idea and see it come to life and tested in a matter of weeks is incredibly liberating and enjoyable for everyone involved.
-You’ll never want to do another long death-march project again.
+You’ll never want to do another 12-month project again.

 Finally, each step-project is broken down to bite-size activities which we call here Tasks.
 This part of the system is well covered by agile planning tools, kanban boards and other modern dev project management techniques.
 Nothing needs to change at this level.
 The only difference is that the layers above are now agile as well and ready for change.